ChurroC/next-server-theme/README.md

 in order to run analytics in dev mode just for deving I guess run analytics=true bun run dev

 the results speak for themsleevs especialy in lartge contenful paint. it is almost 5x slower than Next server themes but this is for a very basic website with 4 buttons.
 Imagine as you scale the page how much toughter it will be to run.

+check if I do need /server on import also set up github actiosn for uploading to npm and testing espeicaly for analytics